ktubbs24/Memoirs-From-Mommy/README.md

 ## Customization

 Typography is highly customizable.
-The config file is in [src/theme.config.ts](src/theme.config.ts)
+The config file is in [theme.config.ts](theme.config.ts)

 ### Social links